You know the feeling all too well: you gear up, head to the slopes, and within minutes… your snowboard goggles are fogging up!

-Ski goggles fog up when warm water vapors (like sweat!) condense on your cold goggle lenses.
+Ski goggles fog up when warm water vapor (like sweat) condenses on your cold goggle lenses.
 Once this happens, it’s pretty darn hard to get rid of.
-It’s therefore very important to prevent your goggles from fogging up in the first place.
+It’s therefore very important to prevent your goggles from fogging up in the first place!

 For this reason, most of the anti-fogging tips below will focus on preventing fogging.
 Let’s take a look…

-The type of lenses you choose for your snowboard goggles will significantly affect how well they prevent fogging.
+The type of lenses you choose in your goggles significantly affects how well they prevent fogging.

 Anti-fog coatings are a super important consideration when choosing goggles.
-Look for goggles with a coating that has been applied to the inner and outer surfaces of the lenses, as this will help prevent moisture from building up and fogging up your goggles.
+Look for goggles with a coating applied to the inner and outer surfaces of the lenses, as this will help prevent moisture from building up and fogging up your goggles.

 The frame of your goggles is one of the most important factors preventing them from fogging.
-Some frames are designed to fit more closely to your face and create a tighter seal, preventing moisture from building up on the lenses.
+Some frames are designed to fit more closely to your face and create a tighter seal.
+This prevents moisture from building up on the lenses.

-It would be best if you also looked for goggles with vents on the frame, as these will help to circulate air and reduce the risk of fogging.
+You should also look for goggles with vents on the frame, as these circulate air and reduce the risk of fogging.
 The number and placement of the vents will vary depending on the model of goggles, so be sure to check this before you buy.

 Goggles that are too big or small are more likely to fog up!